ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 4) contextual metadata (e.g., node name) are automatically emitted as attributes
 5) baggage can be automatically applied as attributes

+Configuration
+===

+Most of the languages supported by OpenTelemetry are automatically instrumented for logging via OTLP by default.
+In the case of Java, for example, the OTel SDK, when in zero-code instrumentation, will automatically

-Let's have a look at the logs from our "recorder-java" service:
+Let's have a look at the logs from our `recorder-java` service:

 1. Open the [button label="Elasticsearch"](tab-0) tab
 2. Copy